OptPhotLab/EnvDataSciNotebooks/R-Markdown/R1-Introduction.md

-The code inside the function is called the *body*, the input to the functions is referred to as the *argument*(s)
+The code inside the function is called the *body*, the input to the functions is referred to as the *argument*(s).

 Sometimes there is more than one function that achieves a similar result.
 Can you think of another function that prints messages to the screen?

-##4.2.
+## 4.2.
 User-defined functions

 Built-in functions allow us to get stuff done, however user-defined functions allow us to build stuff!